rhnfzl/reddit-stash/README.md

 3. **Storage Options**:
    - Local storage: Content is saved as markdown files on your machine
-   - Cloud storage: Optional integration with Dropbox for backup
+   - Cloud storage: Optional integration with Dropbox or AWS S3 for backup

 4. **Deployment Methods**:
-   - **GitHub Actions**: Fully automated with scheduled runs and Dropbox integration
+   - **GitHub Actions**: Fully automated with scheduled runs and cloud storage integration (Dropbox or S3)
    - **Local Installation**: Run manually or schedule with cron jobs on your machine
    - **Docker**: Run in a containerized environment with optional volume mounts